marzdrel/diffickens/_posts/2020-08-16-back-your-enums-with-enums.markdown

 might want to sacrifice readability to save some space.

 Another issue with string based enums raise when you tend to manually encode the values in queries.
+And using strings will make you do that a lot more.
 Typo in long identifier sometimes gets unnoticed as you just get no rows as the result.
 Even though same might happen with integers, it happens to me a lot more often with string based enums.

 ## Enter ENUM Type in Postgres